Superrehtard/old_diaspora_wiki/Setting-up-development-tools-on-Ubuntu.md

 In the event that pg fails to build it's extensions 'Error installing pg:, ERROR: Failed to build gem native extension.', run `sudo apt-get install libpq-dev`.

 For deploy to Heroku change the default value for DB in Gemfile from 'mysql' to 'postgres' before you bundle.
-In addition set the Heroku config variable with `heroku config DB="postgres"` and `heroku labs:enable user-env-compile`.
+In addition set the Heroku config variable with `heroku config:set DB="postgres"` and `heroku labs:enable user-env-compile`.
 Also remove the line 'config/diaspora.yml' from .gitignore.

 Carry on.